MegalonVII/AdeRawl/README.md

 # AdeRawl
 HTML5 Viewer for YouTube videos to bypass ads and that pesky popup nowadays if you use an adblocker.
+Written in Flask framework.
 Deployed [here](https://aderawl.onrender.com/), but the requirements and instructions listed below are for if you want to deploy the application locally.

 # Requirements
 1. [Python](https://www.python.org/downloads/) (install the latest version)